-Calculate the frequencies of the 2 states in the third file.
+Calculate the frequencies of beginning a sequence in each of the 2 states in the third file.
 Use these to calculate the transition probabilities from the beginning state of the HMM.

-Calculate the number of occurrences of each diagram in the state file. (e.g., SS or TT or ST or TS.
+Calculate the number of occurrences of each digram in the state file. (e.g., SS or TT or ST or TS.
 A digram is a 2 character string.
 In general, a string of n characters is an n-gram.)
 You can use your other program from problem set#1 for this.
-From the number of observations, construct the transition probability matrix for the HMM.
+From the numbers of observations, you should be able to construct the transition probability matrix for the HMM.